syedmohsinbukhari/neat/docs/index.rst

 Welcome to Neat's documentation!
 ================================

-Implementation of :`NEAT (NeuroEvolution of Augmenting Topologies)` in Python3.
+Implementation of :abbr:`NEAT (NeuroEvolution of Augmenting Topologies)` in Python3.

 .. note::
    It is inspired by work of CodeReclaimers work on `NEAT <https://neat-python.readthedocs.io>`_